Blackfell/blackfell.github.io/_posts/2021-02-05-NetGopher-New-Tool-Who-Dis.md

 {% include feature_row id="feature_row1" type="left" %}

-Also, the very excellent animated gopher is from [egonelbre](https://github.com/egonelbre), who has released this and some friends uder Creative Commons - Very nice!

 ## How will this change my life?

 If you're into your security, particularly form an offensive side, using Go will add a really nice new skillset to your toolbox.
 Go will let you build tools (simple or complex, up to you!) that compile to a single 'blob', run fast and  manage lot's of the hard programming (concurrency included) for you.